 “A dream is just a dream.
 A goal is a dream with a plan and a deadline.”?
 Harvey MacKay.

-It’s 2018 and no doubt you’ve been making some new years resolutions?.
+It’s a new year and no doubt you’ve been making some new years resolutions?.

 Lose weight, get rich, stop smoking, spend more time with family and friends, the list of resolutions I’ve heard people make are endless.
 My own list is endless too.